Conan the Barbarian (1982 film): Filming

 The crew filmed several exterior scenes in the countryside near Madrid; the Cimmerian village was built in a forest near the Valsaín ski resort, south of Segovia.
 About one million pesetas ($12,084) (Note: The US dollar figure is derived from the exchange rate (82.7500) between the currency and the peseta on January 31, 1981.) worth of marble shavings were scattered on the ground to simulate snow.
 The Wheel of Pain scene took place in the province of Ávila.

+Shooting in Valsaín, Segovia, on 23rd February was interrupted by the Civil Guard paramilitary police.

+At the same time, other members of the Civil Guard and the Spanish Army were carrying the 23-F coup d'etat.

+The shooting continued when the situation in Madrid became clearer.

 Conan's encounter with the witch and Subotai was shot among the Ciudad Encantada rock formations in the province of Cuenca.
 Most outdoor scenes were shot in the province of Almería, which offered a semiarid climate, diverse terrain (deserts, beaches, mountains), and Roman and Moorish structures that could be adapted for many settings.

 Conan's crucifixion was filmed in March 1981 among the sand dunes on the southeastern coast of Almería.
 The Tree of Woe was layers of plaster and Styrofoam applied onto a skeleton of wood and steel.
 It was mounted on a turntable, allowing it to be rotated to ensure the angle of the shadows remained consistent throughout three days of filming.
 Schwarzenegger sat on a bicycle seat mounted in the tree while fake nails were affixed to his wrists and feet.
 The scene in which Valeria and Subotai fought off ghosts to save Conan and the final battle with Doom's forces were filmed in the salt marshes of Almerimar.
 "Stonehenge-like ruins" were erected and sand piled into mounds that reached 9 m.
 The changes to the landscape attracted protests from environmentalists and the producers promised to restore the site after filming was completed.

 The walls of the Alcazaba of Almería, Spain, provided the locale for an open-air market in the movie.